CNURobotics/flexbe_turtlesim_demo/docs/rotate_behavior.md

 # RotateTurtleState and Userdata

-A key part of FlexBE that extends the concept beyond pure state machines is `userdata` that can be passed from one state to another.
+Two key parts of FlexBE that extends the concept beyond pure state machines are:
+* 1) composition of behaviors into HFSM
+* 2) `userdata` that can be passed from one state to another.

-For example, the [Rotate Turtle State](flexbe_turtlesim_demo_flexbe_states/flexbe_turtlesim_demo_flexbe_states/rotate_turtle_state.py) uses
+For example, the [`RotateTurtleState`](flexbe_turtlesim_demo_flexbe_states/flexbe_turtlesim_demo_flexbe_states/rotate_turtle_state.py) uses
 `userdata` to define the desired angle.

-We will be our discussion with a simpler example, and then return to the specifics of the "Rotate" transition in `FlexBE Turtlesim Demonstration`.
+We will begin our discussion with a simpler example behavior and then return to the specifics of the "Rotate" transition in `FlexBE Turtlesim Demonstration`.

 ----

-### `Rotate Turtlesim Demonstration (TODO)`
+### `Turtlesim Rotation State Behavior`

-Separate from the `FlexBE Turtlesim Demonstration (TODO)` behavior, we have provided a simpler `Rotate Turtlesim Demonstration (TODO)` behavior.
+Separate from the `Turtlesim Input State Behavior` sub-behavior used by the `FlexBE Turtlesim Demo`, we have provided a simpler `Turtlesim Rotation State Behavior` behavior.

-We will start by describing that first.
+We will start by describing that first, you may load this behavior and execute if you wish.

-Each state can accept data according to specified `Input Keys`.
+Each FlexBE state can accept data according to specified `Input Keys`.
-These key names can be remapped at the state level.
+These key names can be remapped to a different name at the state level.

+For example, the `RotateTurtleState` implementation specifies an input key called `angle` and an output key `duration that is passed to downstream states.

 ```Python
 class RotateTurtleState(EventState):